-Pass An Act Improving Public Health through a Common Application for Core Food, Health and Safety-net Programs.
-Sponsored by Senator DiDomenico and Representative Livingstone, can help increase SNAP access for MA residents.
+Passing An Act Improving Public Health through a Common Application for Core Food, Health and Safety-net Programs, sponsored by Senator DiDomenico and Representative Livingstone, can help increase SNAP access for MA residents.

 - To learn more about SNAP and other advocacy action, visit Mass Legal Services

 - The SNAP gap refers to the 680,000 people who are receiving Mass Health and likely eligible for SNAP, but aren’t receiving benefits.
-(Check out local SNAP Gap Map by city and town: http://tinyurl.com/j7kudzs)
+(Check out local SNAP Gap Map by city and town, here.

 - Mass Health and SNAP, as well as many other safety-net programs, have separate application processes that ask for the same basic information, duplicating efforts and creating more work for both the state and clients.

 - Create a common application portal to let low income households apply for MassHealth and SNAP at the same time.
 This lays the foundation for a common application portal for safety-net benefits, reducing duplicate data collection, and increasing efficiency of state government.

 Benefits of closing the SNAP Gap and creating a Common Application Portal:

 - Streamline and improve the efficiency of the application process for core food, health, housing and other safety-net programs for Massachusetts residents.

 - Increase access to 100% federally-funded nutrition dollars for low income households.

 - Help more low income residents meet their basic needs and lower healthcare costs.